upbound/docs/content/upbound-marketplace/packages.md

 ### Publishing public packages

 Upbound reviews all public packages, and new repositories have a default publishing policy of requiring a one-time manual approval.
-Contact Upbound by emailing support@upbound.io or message the `#upbound` channel in the [Crossplane Slack](https://slack.crossplane.io/) to request Upbound to review your package.
+Contact our team via the `#upbound` channel in the [Crossplane Slack](https://slack.crossplane.io/) to request Upbound to review your package.

 Upbound needs the following information before considering a package:
 * Public Git repository of the package.